jina-ai/GSoC/README.md

 If you have any ideas of your own, please feel free to send them to the mentors listed below.
 Your message should clearly state the project idea, the motivation behind it, the benefits it brings and a brief idea of how you wish to implement it.
 The project idea needs to be approved by the mentors to be officially accepted.

+# 📝 How to apply

+To apply for one of our projects, candidates need to create a proposal.
+If

+- 👉 you want to work on a project idea listed below, discuss with mentors about how you plan on doing and submit a proposal.

+- 👉 you want to work on your own project idea, get the project idea approved by one of the mentors via slack and submit a proposal.

+The best proposals are from participants who took the time to interact and discuss their ideas with the us before submission.
+Be sure to include the following: detail on exactly what you're proposing, why you're proposing it, the reason you're qualified to do it, your development methodology, your expected timeline, etc. It should also include details of your academic, industry, and/or open source development experience.

+**Submissions need to be made via email.** Please send your proposals to google-soc@jina.ai before the deadline as mentioned in the [program timeline](https://developers.google.com/open-source/gsoc/timeline).

+For questions about how to create a good proposal, please refer to the [proposal guide](https://google.github.io/gsocguides/student/writing-a-proposal) from GSoC.

 | name | email |
 | :--- | ---- |
 | @[Felix Wang](https://github.com/numb3r3) | felix.wang@jina.ai |